Regardless of their sexual orientation or gender identity, every person deserves to feel safe, respected and loved in an intimate relationship.

 - 1 in 2 trans people has experienced sexual violence and over half experience some form of intimate partner violence, including coercive control and physical violence.

 Many warning signs of domestic violence within LGBTQIA2S+ relationships are similar to those in cisgender heterosexual relationships, including emotional abuse, psychological abuse, economic abuse, physical violence, or sexual assault.

-If you’re unsure whether or not a situation or relationship is abusive, ask yourself if your significant other:
+However, people in abusive LGBTQIA2S+ relationships also use other tactics to assert power and control over their partners.
+If you’re unsure whether or not your relationship is abusive, ask yourself if your significant other:

 - Makes you feel unworthy of love and support because of your sexual orientation or gender identity.